laravel/docs/billing.md

 <a name="currency-configuration"></a>
 ### Currency Configuration

 The default Cashier currency is United States Dollars (USD).
-You can change the default currency by setting the `CASHIER_CURRENCY` environment variable:
+You can change the default currency by setting the `CASHIER_CURRENCY` environment variable within your application's `.env` file:

     CASHIER_CURRENCY=eur